kruize/jaeger-demos/JaegerDependencyDemo.md

 cd opentracing-microservices-example
 ```

-## Changing the application.properties
+## Update the application.properties

-We need to navigate to each of the 3 services folders and change the variable called *opentracing.jaeger.udp-sender.host* present in application.properties file.
+We need to navigate to each of the 3 services folders and change the value of the property called *opentracing.jaeger.udp-sender.host* present in application.properties file.

 navigate to:
 - animal-name-service/src/main/resources
 - scientist-name-service/src/main/resources/
 - name-generator-service/src/main/resources/

-and open the application.properties file
+and update the application.properties file as below

-Change the variable to:
+Update the property to:
 opentracing.jaeger.udp-sender.host=${UDP_HOST}

-And add the following variable according to services(this is required for Jaeger UI)
+And add the following property according to services(this is required for Jaeger UI)
-spring.application.name=name-generator-service/scientist-name-service/name-generator-service
+spring.application.name= <Name of the microservice>

+for example if the microservice is name-generator-service then the property will be:

+spring.application.name=name-generator-service

-We populate this variable through yaml files
+We populate ${UDP_HOST} variable through yaml files in kubernetes resources folder.

-Once we saved the changes to all these files we will build the image for all three services one by one.
+Once we save the changes to all these files we will build the image for all three services one by one.

 ## Build image for name-generator-service